Interview: Chefs Sidney and Alison of France Cooking Vacation

+Meet more of our chefs in The International Kitchen’s Chef Interviews.
 Chef Sidney grew up in South Africa, Chef Alison in England, and now the husband and wife team offer French cooking classes.
-Their backgrounds enrich everything they offer to students in "A Chateau Culinary Adventure in the Loire Valley"; their classes are very professional, even exceeding what you'd find in a traditional cooking school, and their dishes inspired.
-Set in the beautiful Loire Valley hamlet of Yzeures-sur-Creuse, Le Calabash is the place to discover French food.
+Their backgrounds enrich everything they offer to students on a culinary tour: their classes are very professional, even exceeding what you’d find in a traditional cooking school, and their dishes inspired.

 When did you first start cooking?
 What’s your first cooking memory?

 Sidney: I started cooking at a very early age as I lived on the coast of Natal Kwa Zulu and was raised by my Zulu nanny who was an exceptional cook who cooked for me all my childhood.
 I loved fishing and rock pooling and my nanny would teach me to cook my catch.
 I would also accompany her when she foraged in the woods for wild ingredients, my favorite being ‘Marogo’ which is a wild spinach.

 My first memory of cooking is when my nanny cooked a rock cod I had caught in a clay dough over an open fire.
 Even in my life today her cooking influences me all the time.
 I started cooking professionally when I was accepted as a trainee Chef by Trust House Forte in London’s 5 star Grosvenor House hotel; I was not able to study in South Africa due to the fact that no college would accept me because I was expelled from high school.

 I graduated from Westminster College, London as a chef and came first in my year.